Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD**.
 1. The access token is used as a bearer token to authorize the user to call the Node.js web API protected by **Azure AD**.
-1. The protected web API responds with the claims in the **Access Token**.
+1. The protected web API responds with the signed-in user's todolist.

 ![Overview](./ReadmeFiles/topology.png)